victoriacheng15/website/docs/intro.md

   - This gives you a sense of direction where to go.
 - [freeCodeCamp](https://www.freecodecamp.org/)
   - This contains massive amount of resources for everything in the software world

-## Categories

-- Learning Resources
-- TypeScript - Type Challenges
-- Summary of Books that I have read about